dmstern/likers-blocker/README.md

 ---

 **NOTE:**
 The Extension is currently in beta status.
-This means that there may be issues, bugs, false-positives.
+This means that it can not be considered as stable and there may be bugs.
 See [Issues](https://github.com/dmstern/likers-blocker/issues).

 ---

-If you find a bug or want to suggest new features, [file an issue](https://github.com/dmstern/likers-blocker/issues/new).
+If you find a bug or want to suggest new features, [file a new issue](https://github.com/dmstern/likers-blocker/issues/new).

 ### Constraints